Mental health matters too

 What is Parkinson's UK doing to improve access to mental health support for people with the condition?

-Earlier this year we launched a survey across the UK to find out how mental health problems impact on the day to day lives of people with Parkinson's, as well as people's experiences of accessing mental health support.
+Last year we conducted a survey across the UK to find out how mental health problems impact on the day to day lives of people with Parkinson's, as well as people's experiences of accessing mental health support.

 The results revealed that three quarters of the people with Parkinson's that we surveyed felt that their mental health problems had an impact on their quality of life.